 Persistent nagging is “really whiny,” according to Hughes. “‘Mommy, I really, really want the Barbie Dream House, wah, wah, wah, wah…'” Important nagging by contrast is more reasoned: “‘Mommy, I need the Barbie Dream House so barbie and Ken can live together and have children and have their own family.'”

 Kids’ nagging may sound like a frivolous topic of study, but Hughes’s motivation is dead serious.
 Realizing that kids want to buy products and are more easily influenced than adults (up to age 8, kids watching TV can’t even tell the difference between ads and programming, according to American Academy of Pediatrics) but usually lack their own money, Hughes invented the Nag Factor.
+For this reason their demands can soon begin to put a financial strain on you, so it’s best to make the most of free entertainment like the boo boo song for as long as possible.

 “Advertisements must be aimed not at getting [kids] to buy things but at getting them to nag their parents to buy things,” as Hughes told Joel Bakan, author of The Corporation: The Pathological Pursuit of Profit and Power.